 During my visit I had the chance to chat up the owner, Genevieve Pendrageon.
 Originally from Kuala Lumpur, Genevieve has been calling Bangkok home for the past 9 years.
 She’s always had an entrepreneurial spirit, and during her time in The Big Mango she’s founded several media and tour company ventures.
 In her words, “I’m in the business of making businesses“.

 This project with The Fat Duck is a completely different experience for her.
 The idea originated from her desire to eat Singapore/Malay dishes that she felt she wasn’t able to find in Bangkok.
 Genevieve decided if she couldn’t find the authenticity she was looking for then she’d make it herself and also sell it to others who might be craving it, too.

 Thus far it’s been a success story.
-Though only open since August 29th, 2019 they have built up a following of repeat customers and regularly sell out nightly.
-The Fat Duck is also expanding to new locations and is set to open at the popular Suan Plern Market on Rama IV on October 1st.
+Though only open since October, 2019 from they have built up a following of repeat customers and regularly sell out daily.
+To keep their menu interesting The Fat Duck creates regular special limited time special dishes.
+I’m looking forward revisiting to try their upcoming offering of Hakka style pork!